microsoft/AcademicContent/Labs/AI and Machine Learning/Azure Machine Learning/Azure Machine Learning (Node).md

     _Opening package.json_

-1. Add the *dependencies* and *devDependencies* sections shown below to **package.json**.
-You can insert these starting on line 2 if you would like.
+1. Add the ```dependencies``` and ```devDependencies``` properties shown below to **package.json** after the ```scripts``` property that is already there.

-    ```javascript
-    {
+    ```json
 	"dependencies": {
 	  "@angular/common": "2.0.0",
 	  "@angular/compiler": "2.0.0",
 	  "@angular/core": "2.0.0",
 	  "@angular/forms": "2.0.0",
 	  "@angular/http": "2.0.0",
 	  "@angular/platform-browser": "2.0.0",
 	  "@angular/platform-browser-dynamic": "2.0.0",
 	  "@types/core-js": "0.9.34",
 	  "@types/jasmine": "2.2.34",
 	  "@types/node": "6.0.41",
 	  "core-js": "2.4.1",
 	  "reflect-metadata": "0.1.3",
 	  "rxjs": "5.0.0-beta.12",
 	  "systemjs": "0.19.27",
 	  "zone.js": "0.6.23"
 	},
 	"devDependencies": {
-	    "electron": "1.4.0",
+	  "electron": "1.8.4",
 	  "npm-run-all": "3.1.0",
 	  "typescript": "2.0.3"
 	},
-      ...
-    }
     ```

     This brings a number of important dependencies into the application.
-Everything under the *dependencies* property is associated with the [Angular](https://angular.io/) framework and related TypeScript definitions.
+Everything under the ```dependencies``` property is associated with the [Angular](https://angular.io/) framework and related TypeScript definitions.
 Angular is a client framework that simplifies JavaScript applications.
 It provides functionality for implementing user interfaces and also for calling Web services.
-The *devDependencies* property defines other components used by the application.
+The ```devDependencies``` property defines other components used by the application.

     > You will be using [TypeScript](https://www.typescriptlang.org/) to code the application.
 TypeScript is a superset of JavaScript, so the code should look familiar to you.
 You will use some TypeScript-specific features, such as [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).
 (While this is not an absolute requirement, it does simplify the Angular code a bit.)

-1. Replace the *scripts* property in **package.json** with the following *scripts* property.
+1. Replace the ```scripts``` property in **package.json** with the following ```scripts``` property.
 Then save your changes to **package.json**.

-    ```javascript
-    {
-      ...
+    ```json
 	"scripts": {
 	  "start": "npm-run-all --parallel electron tsc:w",
 	  "electron": "electron .",
 	  "tsc": "tsc",
 	  "tsc:w": "tsc -w"
 	},
-      ...
-    }
     ```

 1. Place the mouse cursor over the project directory in Visual Studio Code's Explorer panel and click the **New File** button to add a new file to the project.
 Name the file **tsconfig.json**.